July 2009

 Point taken.
 We would never thought of comparing cilantro and stink bugs, but the name "coriander" may actually come from the Greek "koris", which means "bedbug".
 Some believe the two items share an odor.
 Cilantro-disgust is thought to occur because of enzymes only certain people have, due to simple genetics, that alter the herb's flavor.

 Cilantro's origins are in China, Egypt, India and Southeast Europe.
 The Spanish conquistadors introduced it, along with ethnic cleansing, to Mexico and Peru, where both things flourished.
-The herb has antibacterial properties and is said to combat Mortarpestlefungi, aid digestion, function as a diuretic, stimulate the sexual and food appetites, and draw unwanted metals out of the body.
+The herb has antibacterial properties and is said to combat fungi, aid digestion, function as a diuretic, stimulate the sexual and food appetites, and draw unwanted metals out of the body.
 Both leaf and stem are equally beneficial and flavorful.

 This pesto does not contain cheese, making it suitable for vegans and omnivores alike.
 Use it swirled in soup, spread on a sandwich wrap or soft tacos, drizzled on goat cheese, or tossed with cherry tomato halves.